BinghamtonRover/RoverSystem/scratch/PYTHON/xbox_remote_demo/README.txt

 ===================

 Make sure you don't commit your .idea/ folder!
 As long as you never add it to Git, you will be fine.
+Also, make sure you are on the xbox_remote_demo branch, and not on master!

 Make sure you make a lot of comments!
 There should be a docstring for each file and function!
 There should be a comment for every operation you do.
 This doesn't have to be for every line... if three lines do the same basic thing you may